bluehat/air/air_notes.md

 | 200+ | Very Unhealthy (Purple) | "Health alert: everyone may experience more serious health effects." | "Active children and adults, and people with respiratory disease, such as asthma, should avoid all outdoor exertion; everyone else, especially children, should limit outdoor exertion." |
 | 300+ | Hazardous (Maroon) | "Health warnings of emergency conditions.
 The entire population is more likely to be affected." | "Everyone should avoid all outdoor exertion." |

+#### How are these numbers calculated?
+Basically, there are several pollutants and defined ranges for each which are considered "good" "unhealthy" etc. The actual numbers refer to how close it is to being in the next category.
+The highest pollutant determines the overall air quality.
+You can read more about the ranges on [page 8 of this document.](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf)

 ### How do I check my AQI?

 #### Checking Online